diodesign/diosix/README.md

 ```

 The ISO should be saved in the platform's release directory - in this case: `diosix/release/x86/boot.iso`.
-To fire up the ISO image in QEMU, just run...
+To fire up the ISO image in QEMU:

 ```
 make run
 ```

-...and the emulator will start up in your ncurses-friendly terminal.
+If I haven't broken the kernel, the emulator will start up in your ncurses-friendly terminal and boot the tiny operating system.
 You'll have to kill QEMU to end the emulation.
 This bit is a little awkward, so I'll be improving this part.
 Finally, `make clean` removes the debris left behind by the build process.

 ### Screenshot